spotify/heroic/README.md

 $ dpkg-buildpackage -uc -us
 ```

-If you encounter problems, you can troubleshoot by enabling debugging:
+If you encounter problems, you can troubleshoot the build with `DH_VERBOSE`:

 ```bash
 $ env DH_VERBOSE=1 dpkg-buildpackage -uc -us